sodascience/metasyn/docs/source/cli.rst

 .. admonition:: When should I (not) use the CLI

-   The CLI is mostly feature complete from creating synthetic data from ``.csv files``, but there are some limitations.
-The main limitation is that it needs to read the csv file, for which it tries to use sensible default settings.
+   The CLI is mostly feature complete from creating synthetic data from files, but there are some limitations.
+Currently, it can read ``.sav``, ``.zsav`` and ``.csv`` files.
+The main limitation is that it needs to read the file, for which it tries to use sensible default settings.
 However, this can result in errors.
 If you encounter errors, might want to either preprocess your data so that it can be read with the default settings, or use the python API instead.

-   Another limitation is that you cannot specify which columns should be categorical.
+   Another limitation is that you cannot specify which columns should be categorical for ``.csv`` files.

 Accessing the CLI
 -----------------